The Electric Puha Band, Waitangi Treaty Grounds, Waitangi Day, 1998. L to R, Te Reo Hau, John Donoghue, Richard Rua Mason, Chris Peirce.

-Rebranding themselves "The Rockcoach Experience" and definitely the "right band at the right time," Rockcoach soon built up a wide fan base right around Northland.
+Rebranding themselves "The Rockcoach Experience" and definitely the right band at the right time, Rockcoach soon built up a wide fan base all around Northland.

-In 1984 they reached the national finals of a Television Talent Quest named "Starquest," performing Richard's original composition "Sweet Music in Te Hapua."
+In 1984 they reached the national finals of the NZ Television talent show "Starquest," performing Richard's original composition "Sweet Music in Te Hapua."

 In 1985 the band changed it's name to "Electric Puha" and entered Zemer Studios in Whangarei to record an EP.
 I was recruited as Record Producer for the project and contributed guitar as well.

 The EP featured four original songs; - "Sweet Music in Te Hapua," "Love ya Mama," "Kapai" and "Tahiti."

 I took the master tapes to Wellington to mix and

 master at Crescendo Studios.
 I applied to NZ on Air for post-production funding and was turned down.